knative/docs/docs/install/_index.md

 You can also [upgrade an existing Knative installation](./upgrade-installation).

-**NOTE:** Currently Knative instructions are only provided for Mac and Linux environments.
+**NOTE:** Knative installation instructions assume you are running Mac or Linux with a bash shell.
 <!-- TODO: Link to provisioning guide for advanced installation -->

 ## Next steps